 Sync

-When a user has multiple Personal Server instances (e.g. desktop + ODL Cloud), they stay synchronized through the storage backend and Data Registry.
+When a user has multiple Personal Server instances, they stay synchronized through the storage backend and Data Registry.
 See Storage & Encryption — Data sync for the full sync model.

 Local data hierarchy

-All Personal Server implementations use the same directory layout:
+Personal Server implementations that use a filesystem store the same directory layout:

 ~/.vana/